-- US enables point of care evaluation of nerves, muscles, tendons, ligaments and other soft tissues that may contribute to an entrapment neuropathy.
+- US enables point-of-care evaluation of nerves, muscles, tendons, ligaments and other soft tissues that may contribute to an entrapment neuropathy.
 Nerve entrapment may be signified by a focal flattening of the nerve with proximal increase in cross-sectional area (CSA) and hypoechoic appearance due to swelling.
-Dynamic testing may be utilized to evaluate for position-dependent compression.14
+Dynamic testing may be utilized to evaluate for position-dependent compression.17

 Supplemental assessment tools

-EDX may be used to confirm clinical suspicions of a FAEN.
-Although it is 90% accurate in identifying well-established TTS, its performance is fraught with technical challenges due to the small size of the distal nerve branches, which is why a normal study does not rule out a FAEN.3,4,7 In the setting of a peripheral neuropathy, EDX studies are of low clinical utility for FAEN diagnosis.15
+Electrodiagnostics (EDX) may be used to confirm clinical suspicions of a FAEN.
+Although it is 90% accurate in identifying well-established TTS, its performance is fraught with technical challenges due to the small size of the distal nerve branches, which is why a normal study does not rule out a FAEN.3,4,8 Ultrasound guidance has been combined with EDX to more efficiently localize affected nerves/branches, leading to a more accurate test and less pain.
+Guided near-needle sensory tests have been used to make a positive diagnosis in 90% of patients.
+In the setting of a peripheral neuropathy, EDX studies are of low clinical utility for FAEN diagnosis.22

-Performance of an ultrasound guided injection of local anesthetic and corticosteroid to the point of maximum tenderness or within the respective fibro-osseous tunnel may be diagnostic and therapeutic.1,2,3,10
+Performance of an ultrasound guided injection of local anesthetic and corticosteroid to the point of maximum tenderness or within the respective fibro-osseous tunnel may be diagnostic and therapeutic.1,2,3,11

 Early prediction of outcomes